 10.9.
-No person shall, without the consent of a member of library staff, display, distribute, or leave any bill, placard or notice or other document in the library.
+No person shall, without the consent of a member of library staff, display, distribute, or leave any documentation in the library.
 Only non-profit, educational and cultural organisations are permitted to display posters and distribute material on library premises.

 10.10.
 No person shall, without the consent of the Librarian, offer anything for sale on library premises, undertake surveys or canvass or seek signatures for petitions.

 10.11.
 Members of the public must not enter staff only areas of the library without permission.

 10.12.
 Members of the public must leave the library without dispute, at closing time.

 10.13.
 Pets or animals will not be admitted to the library, except for working dogs accompanying a disabled person.

 10.14.
 The library is not responsible for personal belongings so members of the public are asked not to leave bags unattended for security reasons.

 10.15.
 Cold food and hot and cold drinks are allowed in the library as long as they do not disturb or offend other library users.